-Brussels Sprouts: WATCHLIST Quality and supplies are an issue with the majority of growers right now.
+Brussels Sprouts: EXTREME Quality and supplies are an issue with the majority of growers right now.
 The industry supply has dropped significantly.
 You can expect to see shortages and for the market to rise.
 Growers are trying to cover 10-week averages.
+Seeder and sizing lean towards medium and smalls.
+Jumbos are very limited.
+The market is at an extreme level.

 Carrots: (JUMBOS, MEDIUMS and CELLOS) The Desert growing regions have started with good supplies and very good quality.
 Expect steady supplies through the end of the desert season which will run into late April or early May.
-Cauliflower: WATCHLIST Quality and supplies are steady.
-Celery: Quality and supplies are looking good.
+Cauliflower: WATCHLIST Quality is good and supplies are okay.
+Growers seem to be a bit light, but demand is not high.
+Celery: WATCHLIST Quality and supplies are looking good.
+The Organic Market is increased.